Suffering from anxiety generally involves worry, fear, and rumination about the future.

 - 17 Creative Art and Music Therapy Ideas

 - A Note on E-Therapy for Anxiety

 - A Take-Home Message

-While anxiety covers a range of areas and may be debilitating, there is good news: It is highly treatable.
+While anxiety covers a range of areas and may be debilitating, it is highly treatable.

-Despite the enormous stressors to which we are subjected in modern society, there are ways to respond without succumbing to serious anxiety problems.
+Despite the enormous stressors of modern society, there are ways to respond without succumbing to serious anxiety problems.
 Anxiety has been described as “the absence of the happy messengers that keep us tranquil” (Hart, 1999, p.
 5).

 Rebuilding such tranquility is possible thanks to a number of psychological treatment approaches.
 This article will focus on the non-pharmaceutical approaches that have been found effective for reducing and even curing individuals of anxiety disorders and associated symptomatology.

 Man is not worried by real problems so much as by his imagined anxieties about real problems.